FTC Red Flag Rules Compliance Software

 Our software allows most businesses to become compliant with the FTC requirements with a minimum of hassle.
 The Red Flag Rule Wizard guides you step-by-step through the process of creating and implementing your Identity Theft Prevention Program.

-NOTICE: The Federal Trade Commission issued an announcement that it will delay enforcement of the new “Red Flags Rule” until June 1st, 2010 to
+NOTICE: The Federal Trade Commission issued an announcement that it will begin enforcement of the new “Red Flags Rule” on June 1st, 2010 ; all creditors subject to FTC regulation must

-develop and implement a written identity theft prevention program.
+develop and implement a written identity theft prevention program by that time.
 Our software makes creating your compliance plan easy and fast (usually in under ten minutes).

 THERE IS STILL TIME TO GET COMPLIANT WITH THE LAW!